majdeldin7/90DaysOfDevOps/main/day02/README.md

-## Day 02 - Basics linux commands :
+## Day 02 - Basics Linux Commands :

-Task: What is the linux command to :
+Task - What is the linux command to :

 1. Check your present working directory.
 2. List all the files or directories including hidden files.